Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Proposed Federated Transfer Learning Framework for Cyberattack Detection in IoT Networks

 \subsection{System Model}

 The conventional FL model requires to use a centralized server to maintain and aggregate all the trained models in the whole learning process.
 However, this may lead to a high cost to maintain and may not be effective to deploy in IoT networks.
-Thus, in this work, we propose a federated transfer learning model that allows learning process can be performed more flexibly and effectively in IoT environments.
-In particular, we consider a network which has unlabeled data (e.g., Network B as illustrated in Fig.~\ref{fig:systemmodel}) and it wants to learn more knowledge from other networks which have abundant labeled data.
+Thus, in this work, we propose a federated transfer learning model that allows the learning process to be performed more flexibly and effectively in IoT environments.
+In particular, we consider a network which has unlabeled data (e.g., Network B as illustrated in Fig.~\ref{fig:systemmodel}), and it wants to learn more knowledge from other networks with abundant labeled data.
 In this case, this network will connect with a target network (e.g., Network A as illustrated in Fig.~\ref{fig:systemmodel}) and nominate itself as a centralized node which can train its own data as well as perform transfer learning to exchange knowledge with the target network.
-By this way, this network can help to improve the accuracy in identifying network traffics by learning useful knowledge from other labeled networks.

-Each network can be managed by an the IoT gateway and possesses its own private dataset.
+We denote a labeled cybersecurity dataset $D_A= $ $\{X^A, Y^A, F^A\}$ of Network A with $(X^A, Y^A) =$ $ \{x^A_1, y^A_1, x^A_2, y^A_2, \ldots, x^A_{M_A}, y^A_{M_A}\}$ where $M_A$ is the number of samples of dataset A. In contrast, Network B has an unlabeled cybersecurity dataset $D_B=\{X^B,F^B\}$ with $(X^B)=\{x^B_1,x^B_2, \ldots,x^B_{M_B}\}$ where $M_B$ is the number of samples of dataset B. $F^A,F^B$ are the feature spaces of Network A and Network B, respectively.
+The proposed model will perform transfer learning between two neural network by minimizing the total loss $J$ to predict the label $P(z^B)$ for the unlabeled dataset of Network B. In this way, the network can help to improve the accuracy in identifying network traffics by learning useful knowledge from other labeled networks.
+Each network can be managed by an IoT gateway and possesses its own private dataset.
 The IoT gateway uses its deep learning model to detect normal and abnormal traffics.
-It is important to note that, unlike conventional FL approaches~\cite{Khoa_WCNC2020}, in this work we consider a practical scenario in which the datasets of networks may have different features.
+It is important to note that, unlike conventional FL approaches~\cite{Khoa_WCNC2020}, in this work, we consider a practical scenario in which the datasets of networks may have different features.